Noaemien/ada-template-website/knockouts.md

 Against the United Kingdom, Japan actually performs **slightly better in Efficiency (50.57% vs 49.43%)**.
 This is a surprising result: the UK is a top-2 seed, yet Japan appears to have a slightly tighter or more optimally connected local structure.
 This suggests Japan’s internal link density or hub compactness is genuinely strong.
 However, the match is decided elsewhere.

-The UK dominates **Popularity (68.16% vs 31.84%)**, an overwhelming gap that Japan cannot compensate for.
+The UK dominates **Popularity (68.16% vs 31.84%)**, a gap that Japan cannot compensate.
 On top of that, the UK also leads in **Versatility (55.49% vs 44.51%)**, neutralizing the other dimension that helped Japan reach this round.

 Japan hits a structural ceiling.
-It can outperform strong but less effcient hubs (like NYC), but once faced with a hub that combines good effciency, breadth *and* massive popularity, its path ends.
+It can outperform strong but less effcient hubs (like NYC), but once faced with a more balanced hub, its path ends.

 Let's have a final look at the bracket before moving on to the final :